 Amenity Effect Programme

-OceanaGold Waihi New Zealand Ltd operates in close proximity to a number of residential properties in the Waihi community and under very stringent limits on noise, vibration and dust imposed by our mining licence and resource consents.
+OceanaGold Waihi New Zealand Ltd operates in close proximity to a number of residential properties in the Waihi community and under very stringent limits on environmental effects imposed by our mining licence and resource consents.

 Consent limits are designed to be protective of amenity for most of the Waihi community for most of the time.
 However, we recognise that some residents close to the Martha and the underground mines may, from time to time, experience a perceived reduction in amenity due to mining activities.